xSke/blaseball-site-files/data/glossary.md

 - A transitory state in which a batter needs one or more consecutive hits to enter Fire mode, but which will dissipate should the batter record an Out.

 ## Home Field Advantage
-- A curse that adds one run to a Team's pile at the start of each Home Game.
+- A physical concept that adds one Run to a Team's pile at the start of each Home Game.

 ## Home Team
 - A team playing in the Ballpark associated with their organization.